nazan/quick/README.md

 10. Now give it a go.
 Start at http://your-virtual-host-name/register

+11. Note that the system is by default setup for a development environment.
+I.e. if 'APPLICATION_ENV' environment variable equals 'development'.
+    In this setup, the system automatically identifies clients by the 'HTTP_USER_AGENT' value.
+    For example, if you go to the above URL with Firefox the system detects it as a distinct client.
+    Likewise if  you go to the same URL with Chrome the system identifies it as another distict client even thought the origin of both connections is the same.
+    This identification is done in the application layer.
+You may test out the system with two different Web browsers.
+    Register one browser to display the queue while the other browser serves tokens.
+    If you change 'APPLICATION_ENV' to 'production', the identification is done based on client IP address.

-11. Please e-mail me at hussennaeem@gmail.com if you run into any trouble while installing.
+12. Please e-mail me at hussennaeem@gmail.com if you run into any trouble while installing.
 Usage instructions are not complete yet so please feel free to inquire about that as well.